rhertzog/distro-tracker/docs/setup/webserver.rst

 Apache2
 -------

-PTS can be deployed as any other Django project on Apache.
+Distro Tracker can be deployed as any other Django project on Apache.
 For more information you can see the following
 `link <https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/>`_.